Restricted families of projections onto planes: The general case of nonvanishing geodesic curvature: Further improvement and related problems

 I do not know if Theorem~\ref{mainthm} holds with $C^3$ replaced by $C^2$.
 The only step in the proof of Theorem~\ref{mainthm} which seems to make crucial use of the $C^3$ assumption is the decoupling theorem for generalised cones, though the statement and some steps in the proof of the refined Strichartz inequality would likely become more technical if $\gamma$ were only assumed to be $C^2$.
 As far as I am aware, the decoupling theorem for generalised cones has only been proved in the literature with $C^3$ assumptions (see e.g.~\cite{pramanikseeger}).

 Although the proof of Theorem~\ref{mainthm} has some similarities with the proof of the lower bound for the distance set problem in \cite{GIOW}, it makes crucial use of the fact that the projections $\pi_{\theta}$ are linear.
-Since the distance function is nonlinear, the approach in the proof of Theorem~\ref{mainthm} does not seem to work on the distance set problem.
+Since the distance function is nonlinear, the recursive method of bounding the ``bad'' part in the proof of Theorem~\ref{mainthm} does not seem to work on the distance set problem.

 \begin{sloppypar} Another problem on restricted projections comes from the family of maps $S_g(x,y) = x-gy$ from $\mathbb{R}^{2n}$ to $\mathbb{R}^n$, where $n \geq 2$ is fixed and $g$ ranges over $O(n)$.
 In \cite{mattila2020} Mattila proved that